YSawc/embassyFc2/README.md

 #### examples

 Before run below samples, there are some step needs.
-1. run veryls/6502 in simulator
+1. program FPGA with veryls/6502 HDL files.
-2. connect stm32l476rg and DE0-CV with usart.(default pin function is below.)
+2. connect stm32l476rg and FPGA with usart.(default pin function is below.)
 3. run software

 ##### single test runner